alirezanet/Gridify/README.md

 ```

-by default `GridifyMapper` is `Case-insensitive` but you can change this behavior if you need `Case-Sensitive` mappings.
+By default `GridifyMapper` is `Case-insensitive` but you can change this behavior if you need `Case-Sensitive` mappings.

 ```c#
 var customMappings = new GridifyMapper<Person>( q =>